 #5 Pridiom PGD800HCW and PGD1080HCW

-Both the PGD800HCW and the PGD1080HCW retail for well above $1000 and both units have very unimpressive moisture removal rates.
+Both the PGD800HCW and the PGD1080HCW retail for well above $1000 (approx.) and both units have very unimpressive moisture removal rates.
 The PGD800HCW removes only 50 pints of moisture per day at AHAM and the PGD1080HCW removes only 70 pints of moisture per day at AHAM.
 Both units do come equipped with fairly high CFM fans – 253 CFM to be exact – and both units also feature built-in pumps.
-However, for a fraction of the price of either Pridiom unit the Frigidaire FAD954DWD features a 259 CFM fan and while it doesn’t feature a built-in pump, you can easily purchase and install one separately for less than $50.
+However, for a fraction of the price of either Pridiom unit the Frigidaire FAD954DWD features a 259 CFM fan and while it doesn’t feature a built-in pump, you can easily purchase and install one separately for less than about $50.
 Should you want something more durable and more heavy duty (something more “commercial”) the Dri-Eaz DrizAir 1200 is similarly priced and features a similar moisture removal rate (64 ppd) at AHAM with greatly improved durability and performance in commercial settings.

 #6 Oasis D-165-HG GST

 The Oasis D-165-HG GST really isn’t a commercial dehumidifier at all.
 The only thing “commercial” about it is its price.
-At $500 you would expect it to at least have a built-in pump or some other feature common to most commercial units.
+At around $500 you would expect it to at least have a built-in pump or some other feature common to most commercial units.
 Instead, it offers no such features at all.
 It removes an unimpressive 7.2 gallons or 57.6 pints of moisture per day and appears to offer gravity drainage functionality only.
 The truth is that we were able to find very little information about this dehumidifier online.
 The manufacturer’s website only lists the unit’s moisture removal rate, the fact that the unit is on casters, and that it comes with a 5 year warranty.
 Otherwise, we used product photos to come to the conclusion that the Oasis D-165-HG GST is really nothing more than a consumer grade dehumidifier (at least according to what we define as a consumer grade dehumidifier) that is incorrectly marketed as a commercial unit.